Git-Aarya/Actuary-FM-Exam-Resources/README.md

 This repository is designed to be a central hub for all aspiring actuaries preparing for the Financial Mathematics (FM) exam.
 It aims to provide a structured collection of study materials, practice problems, and helpful resources to aid in your journey to becoming a credentialed actuary.

-Whether you are just starting your preparation or are in the final stages of review, you will find valuable information here.
-Our goal is to create a collaborative environment where we can learn and grow together.

 ---

 ## 📚 Key Resources